kyleghousel/LiteBrite/README.md

-# etchASketch
+# The Odin Project etchASketch project
- Build an Etch a Sketch using JS and CSS Grid
+ Build an Etch a Sketch using Vanilla JS and CSS Grid